mviereck/x11docker/README.md

 #ToDo
   - Test with different graphic cards and drivers to check if GPU acceleration is working in different setups.
 Known to work with AMD and Intel onboard-chips using open source drivers.
 Further tests and reports are appreciated.
+  - Find a more retricted solution to avoid rendering glitche with --gpu than isolation breaking options --ipc and --net